 - 1-2 bay leaves

 In a large frying pan saute onion and green pepper on medium heat until the onions are translucent.

 At this point add the ground beef and minced garlic.

 Now pour the beef mixture to a larger pot, like a dutch oven.
-Add the diced tomatoes, the tomato sauce, tomato paste, Italian seasoning, basil, Worcestershire sauce and the bay leaf.
+Add the diced tomatoes, the tomato sauce, tomato paste, Italian seasoning, basil, Worcestershire sauce, salt and the bay leaf.
 Stir and bring the sauce to a light boil over medium heat.